CarXTechnologies/dro-map-uploader/README.md

-# 🗺 Uploading tracks to the Workshop
+# 🗺 Uploading tracks

-Step-by-step guide to preparing a track in the Unity project and publishing it to the Steam Workshop.
+Step-by-step guide to preparing a track in the Unity project and publishing it.

+Tracks can be published to the **Steam Workshop** or to **mod.io**; the vendor is picked at the top of the MapBuilder window.
+Setting up the vendors — SDKs, credentials, sign in — is covered in **[PUBLISHING.md](PUBLISHING.md)**.

 - [Preparing the track upload project](#preparing-the-track-upload-project)
 - [Importing the 3D model into the project](#importing-the-3d-model-into-the-project)